romainkp/stremr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/osofr/stremr.svg?branch=master)](https://travis-ci.org/osofr/stremr)
 [![Coverage Status](https://coveralls.io/repos/github/osofr/stremr/badge.svg?branch=master)](https://coveralls.io/github/osofr/stremr?branch=master)

 Streamlined analysis of longitudinal time-to-event or time-to-failure data.
-Allowing multiple (multivariate) exposures over time.
+Estimates the counterfactual discrete survival curve under static, dynamic and stochastic interventions on treatment (exposure) and monitoring events over time.
 Estimators (IPW, GCOMP, TMLE) adjust for *measured* time-varying confounding and informative right-censoring.
 Model fitting can be performed either with `glm` or [`H2O-3`](https://github.com/h2oai/h2o-3)machine learning libraries, including Ensemble Learning ([**SuperLearner**](https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble)).

-Currently Implemented Estimators:
+Currently implemented **estimators** include:
  - **Kaplan-Meier** Estimator.
 No adjustment for time-varying confounding or informative right-censoring.
  - [**Inverse Probability Weighted (IPW) Kaplan-Meier**](#survNPMSM).
 Also known as the Adjusted Kaplan Meier (AKME).
 Also known as the saturated (non-parametric) IPW-MSM estimator of the survival hazard.
 Based on the exposure/censoring model fits (propensity scores).
  - [**Bounded Inverse Probability Weighted (B-IPW) Estimator of Survival**](#survDirectIPW).
 Estimates the survival directly (without hazard), also based on the exposure/censoring model fit (propensity scores).
  - [**Inverse Probability Weighted Marginal Structural Model (IPW-MSM)**](#survMSM) for the hazard function, mapped into survival.
-Currently only logistic regression is allowed where covariates are either time-points and regime/rule indicators.
+Currently only logistic regression is allowed where covariates are time-points and regime/rule indicators.
 This estimator is also based on the exposure/censoring model fit (propensity scores), but allows additional smoothing over multiple time-points and includes optional weight stabilization.
  - [**Sequential G-Computation (GCOMP)**](#GCOMPTMLE).
 Also known as the recursive G-Computation formula or Q-learning.
 Directly estimates the outcome model while adjusting for time-varying confounding.
 Estimation can be stratified by rule/regime followed or pooled across all rules/regimes.
  - [**Targeted Maximum Likelihood Estimator (TMLE)**](#GCOMPTMLE) for longitudinal data.
 Also known as the Targeted Minimum Loss-based Estimator.
 Doubly robust and semi-parametrically efficient estimator that targets the initial outcome model fits (GCOMP) with IPW.
  - **Iterative Targeted Maximum Likelihood Estimator (I-TMLE)** for longitudinal data.
 Fits sequential G-Computation and then iteratively performs targeting for all pooled Q's until convergence.

-Allowing various **multiple time-point** interventions on treatment (exposure) and monitoring indicator:
-- Static,
-- Dynamic and
-- Stochastic.

 **Input data**:
  - Long format time-to-event (possibly) right-censored.